JeffML/the_blog/content/posts/2020-02-12-categorizing-chess-openings-is-difficult.md

     * Delayed Exchange Variation
       * 4...Qxd5

 If this was done for all French Defense variations, you't wind up with a detailed, if verbose, classification of the French Defense and all its variations.
 This tree could be condensed into a single string.
 NicBase encodes openings with a two-letter acronym, followed by number codes for variations; the Winawer French is FR 8, but was not able to find a code for the Delayed Exchange Variation.
 Neither could I find a specific ECO code for this variation, only the generic French Winawer, without 4.e5 (C15).

-That's not to say that something like the variation above isn't in the NicBase or ECO classification system,  as it be arrived at by transposition.
+Nor did it show up in SCID's codes,  where the closest I found was